google/grain/docs/data_sources.md

 ## Implement your own Data Source

-You can implement your own data source and use it with PyGrain.
+You can implement your own data source and use it with Grain.
 It needs to implement the `RandomAccessDataSource` protocol defined above.
 In addition, you need to pay attention to the following: